+This little landing is jammed with storage since it sees a lot of traffic.
 It’s the door we use every day and how family and friends come in, too.

-Small entryway before and afters:
+Entryway before and afters:

 Here’s a farther out, super old before picture from when we first moved in / when our lives revolved around our kitchen and bathroom renovations.
 (See those here: white kitchen renovation reveal and bathroom renovation reveal.)